AuroraPei/IPT-TCTV/README.md

 ## Overall Framework
 ![3DSWSTT_model_00](https://github.com/user-attachments/assets/15f6a927-7bce-4c3b-a1f2-539a75004c80)

-Overall framework of the proposed method. (a) The input infrared images. (b) The 3-D sliding window spatial-temporal tensor (3DSWSTT) model. \textit{Step1}: The input images are extended by padding the edges. \textit{Step2}: A series of stereo patch tensors are obtained by sliding a 3-D window from left to right and top to bottom. \textit{Step3}: The spatial-temporal patch tensor $\mathcal{O}$ is constructed by collecting the centered patch tensor and its 3 × 3 adjacent patch tensors as neighborhoods. (c) The TCTV model.
+Illustration. (a) The input infrared images. (b) The 3-D sliding window spatial-temporal tensor (3DSWSTT) model. \textit{Step1}: The input images are extended by padding the edges. \textit{Step2}: A series of stereo patch tensors are obtained by sliding a 3-D window from left to right and top to bottom. \textit{Step3}: The spatial-temporal patch tensor $\mathcal{O}$ is constructed by collecting the centered patch tensor and its 3 × 3 adjacent patch tensors as neighborhoods. (c) The TCTV model.
 The constructed patch tensor $\mathcal{O}$ is separated into three modules including the background $\mathcal{B}$, the target $\mathcal{T}$ and the noise $\mathcal{N}$ patch tensors by TCTV model and solved iteratively by ADMM approach, detailed in Algorithm 1. (d) The detected background and target images are produced by tensor reconstructions.

 ## Datasets
 [_**ATR**_](http://www.sciencedb.cn/dataSet/handle/902)